 In addition to the benefit of the volunteer experience, students can also receive internship credit for their major and/or for the Gerontology Minor internship requirement.

-The 2019 Senior Games Health Screenings were offered October 9th-12th and 15th-17th.
+The 2020 Senior Games Health Screenings will be offered October 7th-10th and 13th-15th.
 Volunteers can go one or both weeks and earn 1 internship credit for each week that they volunteer!
 Volunteers sign up by filling out this Google Form.
 For more information, please email firstname.lastname@example.org

 DECEMBER 8, 2017 / GRACEAHAGGARD